-What does one of the most successful hotel chains in the world have to teach medical practices about patient customer service?
+What does one of the most successful hotel chains in the world have to teach medical practices about patient customer service and patient experience?

-The Ritz Carlton, indisputable leader in the hotel industry, has achieved unparalleled levels of success, profitability, and customer services standards and is often hired by hospital groups to evaluate, train, and revamp their customer service departments.
+The Ritz Carlton, an indisputable leader in the hotel industry, has achieved unparalleled success, profitability, and customer service standards and is often hired by hospital groups to evaluate, train, and revamp their customer service departments.
 I recently took a unique course given by the Ritz Carlton Leadership Center called Excellence in the Patient Experience.

-The 8-hour seminar explored the award-winning business practices of The Ritz-Carlton, and how a culture of service excellence through engaged employees translates into a patient-focused environment.
-We also dove into the hotel chain’s fundamental processes including onboarding, employee empowerment, and patient empowerment that result in service excellence and continued success.
+The 8-hour seminar explored the award-winning business practices of The Ritz-Carlton and how a culture of service excellence through engaged employees translates into a patient-focused environment.
+We also dove into the hotel chain’s fundamental processes, including onboarding, employee empowerment, and patient empowerment, resulting in service excellence and continued success.